Tropical Storm Andrea (2013): Elsewhere

+Mid-Atlantic

 The storm produced over 5 in of rain in southeastern Virginia, with up to 7.73 in in Williamsburg.
 Several roads in Accomack County were left impassable due to high water.
 One indirect death occurred due to a car accident in southwestern Virginia on June 7.
 In Maryland, rainfall in the eastern portion of the state was generally between 3 and 6 in.
 Poor drainage in some areas resulted in multiple road closures in Caroline and Talbot counties, the latter of which reported about 20 roads shutdown.
 Radar estimates of precipitation in Delaware were between 2 and 4 in, while 5.19 in was observed in Smyrna.
 Flash flooding occurred in areas of poor drainage, causing several road closures, especially in central Delaware.
 Radar estimates of precipitation in eastern Pennsylvania ranged from 2 to 4 in, with a peak of 4.09 in in Langhorne.
 There, the Neshaminy Creek reached 9 ft above flood stage.
 In Delaware County, flooding was reporting along the Chester Creek.

 Heavy rainfall was reported in New Jersey, amounting to more than 5 in in Oceanport.
 The heavy precipitation resulted in traffic jams and caused flooding along the Millstone and Raritan rivers.
 Three car accidents were blamed on the storm, two of which were fatal.
 Numerous roads flooded across the state, leading to several high-water rescues.
 Overflowing rivers and streams in Bergen and Union counties flooded low-lying and poor drainage areas.
 The Rockaway River at Boonton reached 5 ft above flood stage from the afternoon of June 8 until the following morning.
 Winds of 35 mph downed some trees and power lines, leaving 500–2,000 residences without power.
 A plane traveling from Palm Beach, Florida to Boston, Massachusetts had to make an emergency landing at Newark Liberty International Airport after being struck by lightning.
 In New York, 4.77 in fell at Central Park in New York City in only a few hours, causing flash flooding in some areas.
 Train 3 on the New York City Subway briefly suspended service from 96th Street station to the 148th Street station.

+Northeastern United States

 In Connecticut, the storm dropped up to 6.64 in in Gales Ferry, causing flash flooding in Fairfield and New London counties.
 About 3 to 5 in of precipitation fell throughout Rhode Island, flooding many streets, several basements, and stranding a number of cars, particularly in Providence County.
-An exit ramp of Interstate 95 in Providence was flooded with 1.5 ft of water.
+An exit ramp of I-95 in Providence was flooded with 1.5 ft of water.
 An estimated 3 and 5 in of precipitation fell in eastern Massachusetts.
-A number of roads were inundated in Bristol County, including Routes 24 and 79 and the ramps onto Interstate 95.
+A number of roads were inundated in Bristol County, including Route 24 and Route 79 and the ramps onto I-95.
 Many cars were stranded in about 2 ft of water in Fall River.
 Several basements were flooded in New Bedford, while several streets were flooded or left impassable.
 Elsewhere in New England, light rainfall was observed in Maine, New Hampshire, and Vermont.